gboduljak/vae/README.md

 ## Reproduction

-To reproduce these results, download the appropriate checkpoint from `checkpoints` dir and run the notebook.
+To reproduce these results, download the appropriate checkpoint from [HuggingFace](https://huggingface.co/Gabrijel/vae/tree/main) dir and run the notebook.